effektif/user-docs/docs/chapters/process-builder/actions.rst

    Creating a transition hovering over destination

-Releasing the mouse over the destination will create the transition.
+Release the mouse button over the destination to create the transition.

 Creating the next user task
 ```````````````````````````

-There is an very easy way to create the next User Task.
+There is an easy way to create the next User Task in a process,
-It's similar to creating transitions above.
+similar to creating transitions above.
-You start with selecting the action after which you want to create a new user task.
+Start by selecting the previous action:

 .. figure:: /_static/images/create.transition.1.png

    Start creating the next user task by dragging the action symbol

-Then click and hold down the rounded rectangle symbol |task-symbol| and drag it to the empty place on the canvas.
+Click the rounded rectangle symbol |task-symbol| and drag it to an empty place on the canvas.

 .. |task-symbol| image:: /_static/images/create.next.user.task.symbol.png